seeker19110/For-Hermes/workshops/2025-05/sections/01-cli-and-agent/README.md

 </details>

-The the BAML code is configured to use OPENAI_API_KEY by default
+The BAML code is configured to use OPENAI_API_KEY by default

 As you're testing, you can change the model / provider to something else as you please